 How much does Sim Racing cost?

-Sim Racing is a rapidly growing industry, tipped by money to overtake motorsport due to its greater accessibility for users.
-As Sim Racing continues to grow, new manufacturers are coming to the market, And existing manufacturers continue to flourish and expand their line-ups, bringing lots of new products for us sim racers to enjoy.
-New products and technologies (like Direct Drive wheels and VR) are being utilised to give us the best possible experience.
-And as these technologies become more popular, they become more widely adopted and prices, slowly, fall.
+Sim Racing is a rapidly growing industry, tipped by many to overtake motorsport in popularity, for a number of reasons.
+As Sim Racing continues to grow, new manufacturers are coming to the market bringing and existing manufacturers continue to flourish and expand their line-ups, bringing lots of new products for us sim racers to enjoy.
+New products and technologies (like Direct Drive wheels and VR) are being utilised to give us the best possible experience, and as these technologies become more popular, they become more widely adopted and will become more accessible for all.

 A question we get asked a lot is:

 'Do you need to spend several thousand pounds to enjoy sim racing?'

 The answer is NO!